prysmaticlabs/documentation/website/docs/prysm-usage/database-backups.md

 ### Backing up the Database via a Webhook

+As the note above describes, we highly recommend performing manual backups of the database while your beacon node and validator are stopped rather than using a webhook.
+Due to performance limitations, it is safer to take a manual approach while your software is stopped.

 Add the following flags to your beacon node:

 - `--enable-db-backup-webhook`: Serve an http server to initiate database backups.
 The handler is served on the beacon node's monitoring host and port.
 Default endpoint is `http://127.0.0.1:8080/db/backup` if the flag is enabled.